Master Agreement for AU

 1.7 Fee Adjustment

-The amounts are due in addition to any License Fees, for the Customer’s use of the Software that exceeds any limitations specified in an Order Form including the number of Users. bandwidth or number of instances.
+The amounts due in addition to any License Fees, for Customer’s use of the Software that exceeds any limitations specified in an Order Form including, without limitation, the number of Users. bandwidth or number of instances.

 The License Fees and Service Fees.